Syrve/front.api.doc/v7/en/DateTimePopups.md

 });
 ```

-ПриPressing the button will display the date and time selection window:
+Pressing the button will display the date and time selection window:

 ![date-numpad-popup](../../img/showDateTimePopup/DateTimePopup.png)